deltachat/deltachat-pages/en/help.md

   Delta Chat private key is leaked, and someone has a record of all your in-transit messages, they will be able to read them.

 - Note that if anyone has seized or hacked your running phone, they will typically be able to read all messages, no matter if Perfect Forward Secrecy is in place or not.
-Having access to a single device from a member of a group, will typically a lot of the social graph.
+Having access to a single device from a member of a group, will typically expose a lot of the social graph.
 Using e-mail addresses that are not easily tracked back to persons helps group members to stay safer from the effects of device seizure.

 - We are sketching ways to protect communications better against the event of device seizure.